Updated: November 10, 2015

 SHIFTING GEARS & WHAT WE RETURN

 Read Gabriela’s flash fiction piece, “What We Return,” published by Word Riot and her essay, “Shifting Gears,” recently published in Bird’s Thumb.
 Both works employ totemic touchstones as a means of examining familial relationships.
+Voice artist Xe Sands recently recorded a gorgeous reading of “What We Return” which you can listen to here on Sound Cloud.

 INTO THE LIGHT